Skip to Content

 Algorithm Details & Recommendations

-• The K-Means algorithm is based on the classical K-Means data clustering algorithm but uses only one dimension, which is the to-be-discretized variable.
+• The K-Means algorithm is based on the classical K-Means data clustering algorithm but uses only one dimension, which is the variable to be discretized.

 • More specifically, it employs the Expectation-Maximization algorithm with the following steps: